floherent/wasm-service/docs/DEVELOPER.md

 The service configuration section includes the following parameters:

-- `name`: specifies the name of the WASM service (e.g., **wasm-service**).
+- `name`: the name of the WASM service (e.g., **wasm-service**).
-- `description`: provides a brief description of the service's purpose.
+- `description`: a brief description of the service's purpose.
-- `service.port`: specifies the port number on which the service will listen for incoming requests.
+- `service.port`: the port number on which the service will listen for incoming requests.
 The default port is set to **8080**.
-- `service.contextPath`: defines the context path for the service.
+- `service.contextPath`: the context path for the service.
 Requests to the service's API endpoints will be prefixed with this path.
 By default, the context path is set to `/`.
-- `service.uploadPath`: specifies the directory path where the uploaded files will be stored.
+- `service.uploadPath`: the directory path where the uploaded files will be stored.
 The default upload path is set to `uploads`.
-- `service.bodyLimit`: specifies the request's payload size limit.
+- `service.bodyLimit`: the request's payload size limit.
 By default, the size limit is **50 MB**, due to batch operations.

+If you would like to enable automatic fetching of the WASM bundle from Coherent Spark (SaaS), you can do so by setting the `service.connectivity.enabled` to **true** and providing the necessary credentials:

+- `service.connectivity.enabled`: whether the service should connect to Coherent Spark (SaaS).
+- `service.connectivity.baseUrl`: the base URL (including the tenant) of Coherent Spark.
+- `service.connectivity.token.header`: the header of the token (e.g. `Authorization`).
+- `service.connectivity.token.value`: the bearer token (e.g. `Bearer some-access-token`) extracted from Spark UI.
+- `service.connectivity.apiKey.header`: the header of the API key (e.g. `x-synthetic-key`).
+- `service.connectivity.apiKey.value`: the value of the API key (e.g. `some-api-key`).
+- `service.connectivity.oauth2.client_id`: the client ID of the OAuth2 client credentials.
+- `service.connectivity.oauth2.client_secret`: the client secret of the OAuth2 client credentials.

 ### Performance configuration

 The performance configuration section includes the following parameters:

+- `performance.history.enabled`: whether the service should save the execution history (defaults to **false**).
-- `performance.spark.cacheSize`: specifies the number of service instances to cache.
+- `performance.spark.cacheSize`: the number of service instances to cache.
   The cache is used to store frequently accessed wasms to improve performance.
 By default, the cache size is set to **8**.
-- `performance.spark.threads`: default to 1, specifies the number of parallel threads to use for the WASM execution.
+- `performance.spark.threads`: the number of parallel threads (defaults to 1) to use for the WASM execution.
-- `performance.spark.replicas`: default to 1, specifies the number of replicas to use for the WASM execution.
+- `performance.spark.replicas`: the number of replicas (defaults to 1) to use for the WASM execution.
-- `performance.health.indicators.disk`: sets the threshold in percentage (between 0.0 and 1.0) for the disk usage.
+- `performance.health.indicators.disk`: the threshold in percentage
+  (between 0.0 and 1.0) for the disk usage.
 By default, it is set to 0.75%.
-- `performance.health.indicators.wasm`: sets the threshold size in megabytes for the health check related to the WASM data.
+- `performance.health.indicators.wasm`: the threshold size in megabytes for the health check related to the WASM data.
 If the size of the data exceeds this threshold, it may indicate potential performance issues.
 The default threshold is set to 512 MB.
-- `performance.health.indicators.memory`: sets the threshold size in megabytes for the health check related to memory usage.
+- `performance.health.indicators.memory`: the threshold size in megabytes for the health check related to memory usage.
 If the memory consumption exceeds this threshold, it may affect the service's performance.
 The default value is set to 1024 MB.